+Rates

-1.11 to 5%
+Property 1.11 to 5%

-25%
+Transportation equipment 25%

-10%
+Office furniture and equipment 10%

-30%
+Computer equipment 30%

-25%
+Other 25%

 Leasehold improvements are amortized over the useful life of the improvement or the related contract term, whichever is shorter.

 Minor repairs and maintenance costs are expensed as incurred.